N4N1T0/nfc-astro-shadcn/src/content/blog/en/benefits-of-beach-training.md

 ## Introduction

 Are you tired of the same old gym routines?
 Are you seeking a fresh, invigorating approach to your fitness journey?
-Look no further than the picturesque beaches of Malaga, where the sun, sand, and sea meet the art of combat sports.
+Look no further than the picturesque beaches of Aviles, where the sun, sand, and sea meet the art of combat sports.
 In this article, we'll delve deeper into why training boxing, kickboxing, MMA, and more on the beach is not just a workout but an experience that can transform your fitness journey.

 ## Embrace the Serenity of the Seaside